 - Configure your new gateway and create your VPN tunnel.
 For instructions, For instructions, see Specify the SKU and VPN type.
 Make sure you specify the Routing Type as 'Dynamic'.

 If you don't have a Site-to-Site virtual network:

-- Create your Site-to-Site virtual network using these instructions: Create a Virtual Network with a Site-to-Site VPN Connection in the Azure Classic Portal.
+- Create your Site-to-Site virtual network using these instructions: Create a Virtual Network with a Site-to-Site VPN Connection.